-Sometimes called a “living fossil” because it’s changed so little since prehistoric times, this eel-like shark is rarely seen by humans.
+Sometimes called a “living fossil” because it has changed so little since prehistoric times, the eel-like frilled shark—which is rarely seen by humans—has been in the news this week after a snake-like one was found off the coast of Portugal.
 Here’s a quick primer.

 1. IT’S NAMED FOR ITS GILLS.